vasanth-canopi/liferay-cluster/README.md

 ## 4. Session Affinity on Kubernetes
 ### (HAProxy sticky session solution won't work for kubernetes env)

-### Note : Redis Session Management (Jedis for liferay) would be an idle way for session sharing issue on kubernetes env
+### Note : Redis Session Management (Jedis for liferay) would be an ideal way for session sharing issue on kubernetes env

 <https://stackoverflow.com/questions/48993286/is-it-possible-to-route-traffic-to-a-specific-pod?rq=1>